-Expert opinion
+Expert opinion 4 Evidence summary

-Benzodiazepines can produce improvement in some symptoms of depression.
-However, they should not be used for more than 2-3 weeks to prevent the development of dependence.
+4 Benzodiazepines can produce improvement in some symptoms of depression.
+How- 4 ever, they should not be used for more than 2-3 weeks to prevent the development of dependence .

 7.3.3 Treatment dose and duration to prevent relapse